 Description of original award (Fiscal Year 2021, $425,000)

-The YMCA of the North (YMCA) will partner with the Departments of Corrections in two urban Minnesota counties, Hennepin and Anoka, to reduce risk factors and promote protective factors for girls who come in contact with the juvenile justice system, and place them on a path toward success, stability, and long term contribution to society while offering them opportunities to heal.
+The YMCA of the North (YMCA) will partner with the Departments of Corrections in urban Minnesota counties, Hennepin, Anoka, and Ramsey, to reduce risk factors and promote protective factors for girls who come in contact with the juvenile justice system, and place them on a path toward success, stability, and long term contribution to society while offering them opportunities to heal.

 ENOUGH. services are gender-specific, and evidence-based.
 The program provides comprehensive, holistic services, ongoing, 1:1 case management, and group interventions using best-practice engagement techniques and strategies for best serving the target population.
 Services will be girl-centered, gender-responsive, culturally relevant, and self-paced.
 Key programming includes prevention, early intervention, support services, life coaching, enhanced re-entry strategies, training for professionals, and much more.